IBM/oic-i-agentic-ai-tutorials/i-oic-cost-inflation-analysis-agent/README.md

 ## Steps Overview
 This tutorial demonstrates how an agent uses Groq for IBM watsonx Orchestrate , it provides a single-tenant cloud service where dedicated racks are provisioned exclusively for each user.
 This configuration enables the deployment of specific supported models that are selected by you, including compatible Bring Your Own Model (BYOM) options.

+### Why Groq ?
+Groq delivers ultra-low-latency, high-throughput AI inference through its innovative LPU (Language Processing Unit) architecture, enabling real-time reasoning and faster model execution at dramatically lower power and cost.
+By integrating Groq’s compute acceleration with IBM watsonx and Granite foundation models, enterprises gain the ability to deploy near-instant, on-prem or edge AI inference for mission-critical use cases - from financial analysis to conversational agents.

 https://www.ibm.com/docs/en/watsonx/watson-orchestrate/base?topic=entitlements-licenses-groq

 ---